 Dear Readers,

-Measurement and control are key technologies in robotics to achieve reliable and safe autonomous features.
-Recent developments in both fields are key enablers of the constantly widening use of robots in industrial, medical, military and service-oriented applications.
+Measurement and control techniques are crucial for achieving reliable and safe autonomous features in robotics.
+Recent developments in both fields are key enablers for the constantly widening use of robots in industrial, medical, military and service-oriented applications.

-Faithful to its traditions, the 23rd edition of the International Symposium on Measurement and Control in Robotics (ISMCR), organized by IMEKO Technical Committee 17, served as a forum for the exchange of recent research results and novel ideas in robotic technologies and applications, this time with special emphasis on smart mobility.
-The symposium focused on various aspects of research, applications and trends of robotics, advanced human-robot systems and applied technologies, e.g. in the fields of robotics, telerobotics, autonomous vehicles, simulator platforms, as well as VR/AR, and 3D modelling and simulation.
+Faithful to its traditions, the 23rd edition of the International Symposium on Measurement and Control in Robotics (ISMCR), organised by IMEKO Technical Committee 17, has provided a forum for the exchange of the latest research results and novel ideas in robotic technologies and applications, this time with a special emphasis on smart mobility.
+The symposium focused on various aspects of research, applications and trends in relation to robotics, advanced human–robot systems and applied technologies in the fields of robotics, telerobotics, autonomous vehicles and simulator platforms, as well as VR/AR and 3D modelling and simulation.

 The symposium was hosted by the Budapest University of Technology and Economics in Budapest, Hungary.
-Due to the COVID-19 pandemic situation, the symposium was organized in a hybrid form.
-Authors outside Hungary participated remotely, the authors from Hungary had the choice between on-line and face-to-face attendance of the event in accordance with the current regulations.
+Due to the COVID-19 pandemic, the symposium was held in a hybrid format; authors outside Hungary participated remotely, while those in Hungary had the choice between online and in-person attendance at the event in accordance with the current regulations.

-A total number of 49 submissions were received from 11 different countries.
-The review process involving 106 external reviews resulted 40 accepted papers.
-A special technical session was devoted to the topic of robotized intervention in risky (chemical, biological, radiological and nuclear) environments.
-In accordance with the symposium’s main topics, three invited plenary lectures were provided by specialists from the industry (KUKA robotics, thyssenkrupp Components Technology) and academia.
-Topics included virtualized stability analysis of mechatronic systems, human-robot collaboration in industrial production and new standardization trends in the navigation of industrial mobile robots.
+A total of 49 submissions were received from 11 different countries.
+The review process, involving 106 external reviews, resulted in 40 accepted papers.
+A special technical session was devoted to the topic of robotised intervention in risky (chemical, biological, radiological and nuclear) environments.
+In accordance with the symposium’s main topics, three invited plenary lectures were given by specialists from the industry (KUKA robotics, ThyssenKrupp Components Technology) and academia.
+Topics included the virtualised stability analysis of mechatronic systems, human–robot collaboration in industrial production and new standardisation trends in the navigation of industrial mobile robots.

-Based essentially on their technical and scientific value and the evaluation of the reviewers, the authors of ten contributions were invited to submit an extended version of the paper for this special issue.
+Based on their technical and scientific value and the evaluation of the reviewers, the authors of ten contributions were invited to submit extended versions of their papers for this special issue.

-The paper entitled “Vision-based reinforcement learning for lane tracking control”, authored by Kalapos et al., applies AI-based techniques to solve the lane-following and obstacle avoidance problem of autonomous vehicles so that the results were successfully implemented on the on-board computer of a reduced-size testbed vehicle.
+The paper entitled ‘Vision-based reinforcement learning for lane tracking control’, authored by Kalapos et al., applies AI-based techniques to solve the lane-following and obstacle avoidance problem of autonomous vehicles, successfully implementing the results in the onboard computers of reduced-sized testbed vehicles.

-Reinforcement learning can also be used in the control of multi-agent robotic systems as suggested by the paper of Paczolay, entitled “A2CM: A new multi-agent algorithm”, presenting an optimized and modified version of the so-called synchronous actor-critic algorithm.
+Reinforcement learning can also be used in the control of multi-agent robotic systems, as suggested by the paper by Paczolay entitled ‘A2CM: a new multi-agent algorithm’, which presents an optimised and modified version of the so-called synchronous actor–critic algorithm.

-Staying with autonomous vehicles, in the paper “using coverage path planning methods for parking lot exploration” of Ádám et al. exploration methods to find optimal traversal of an unknown parking area to identify free parking lots are presented.
+Staying with autonomous vehicles, in the paper ‘Using coverage path planning methods for parking lot exploration’ by Ádám et al. exploration methods to find the optimal traversal of an unknown parking area to identify free parking lots are presented.

-De Cubber et al. addressed a similar optimization problem in their contribution entitled “Distributed coverage optimization for a fleet of unmanned maritime systems”.
-The authors propose a methodology that optimizes the coverage of a fleet of unmanned maritime agents maximizing the chances of noticing potential threats.
+De Cubber et al. address a similar optimisation problem in their contribution entitled ‘Distributed coverage optimisation for a fleet of unmanned maritime systems’.
+The authors propose a methodology that optimises the coverage of a fleet of unmanned maritime agents, thereby maximising the chances of identifying potential threats.

-The paper entitled “Uncertain estimation-based motion planning algorithms for mobile robots” and authored by Gyenes et al., proposes the extension of two obstacle avoidance methods, (namely the velocity obstacle technique and the artificial potential field method) to take into consideration time-varying uncertainty of the measured data about the localization of static and dynamic obstacles.
+The paper entitled ‘Uncertain estimation-based motion planning algorithms for mobile robots’, authored by Gyenes et al., proposes the extension of two obstacle avoidance methods, the velocity obstacle technique and the artificial potential field method, to take into consideration the time-varying uncertainty of the measured data in relation to the localisation of static and dynamic obstacles.